 This course provides students experience in preparing and implementing developmentally appropriate activities.
 Students gain understanding of classroom management techniques and areas of focus when planning.
 The course includes 30 hours of practical experience in an approved child care facility.
 Course Level Fee 3 (1 credits, 2 Lab/ Lab-Discussion)

 Instructional Methods

 This course enables students to do total program planning consistent with the developmental needs of children.
-Course Level Fee 1 (3 credits, 3 Lecture)

 Nanny/Family Relations